Increase Your Impact, Earnings, and Expertise with an Online DNP.

 The online graduate nursing programs are limited to working with certain states in the U.S. only.
 Moving into a state not recognized by the graduate nursing program will lead to inability to continue in graduate nursing coursework.
 The exception to this is active military status.
 Click here to see your availability.

-- Submit an online application, $40 application fee, and three references with contact information.
+- Submit an online application and a $40 application fee.

-- A current professional resume or curriculum vitae.
+- Upload a current professional resume or curriculum vitae to your application account.

 - Submit transcripts to Graduate Studies.